jwdlb/Adaptive_FPGA/docs/order_book.md

 The best bid is the highest available buyer price.
 The best ask is the lowest available seller price.
 They are quotes, not a guaranteed actual trade price.

 Supported events are Add, Update, Cancel, and Trade.
-Unless crossed books are explicitly allowed, an event that makes best bid greater than or equal to best ask is rejected without changing the book.
+In the operational RTL, an event that makes best bid greater than or equal to best ask is rejected without changing the book.
+The C++ reference model can enable crossed books for targeted tests, but the current live RTL build does not expose that switch.

 For full semantics and feature definitions, see [reference_model.md](reference_model.md).